Linear and nonlinear analysis of the viscous Rayleigh-Taylor system with Navier-slip boundary conditions: Introduction

-The second goal, described in Section \ref{SectProofNonLinear} is to obtain a nonlinear instability result on more general initial conditions using the linear result of Theorem \ref{MainThm} (see \eqref{GeneralInitialCond}) and working in the regime $\mu>3\sup_{k\in L^{-1}\mathbb{Z}\setminus \{0\}}\mu_c(k,\Xi)$.
-The classical way of proving nonlinear instability is to estimate the difference between the solution to the nonlinear problem and the growing mode solution to the linearized problem.
-In order to show that, we will apply the general framework of Grenier in the celebrated paper \cite{Gre00}, that took the maximal growing mode $\delta e^{\lambda_1 t} \vec U_1(\vec x)$ with $0<\delta\ll 1$ to be an approximate solution of the nonlinear perturbation equation.
-Our nonlinear result, Theorem \ref{ThmNonlinear}, generalizes Grenier \cite{Gre00}.
+The second goal, described in Section \ref{SectProofNonLinear} is to obtain a nonlinear instability result on more general initial data using the linear result of Theorem \ref{MainThm} (see \eqref{GeneralInitialCond}) and working in the regime $\mu>3\sup_{k\in L^{-1}\mathbb{Z}\setminus \{0\}}\mu_c(k,\Xi)$.
+The classical way of proving the nonlinear instability is to estimate the difference between the solution to the nonlinear problem and the normal mode solution to the linearized problem.
+In order to show that, in the spirit of Guo-Strauss \cite{GS95} and Grenier \cite{Gre00}, only the maximal normal mode $ e^{\lambda_1 t} \vec U_1(\vec x)$ was taken to derive a solution of the nonlinear equation whose initial datum is $\delta \vec U_1(\vec x)$ with $0<\delta\ll 1$.
+Our nonlinear result, Theorem \ref{ThmNonlinear}, generalizes the previous results of Guo-Strauss and of Grenier, by showing that a wide class of initial data (related to a linear combination of normal modes) to the nonlinear problem departing from the equilibrium gives rise to the nonlinear instability.

 This paper is organized as follows.
 In Section \ref{SectMainResults}, we present the governing equations and state the main results.
 Section \ref{Preliminaries} is devoted to some materials for the linear study.
 Then, in Section \ref{SectProofThmLinear}, we prove the linear instability, i.e. Theorem \ref{MainThm}.
-The last Section \ref{SectProofNonLinear} is to prove the nonlinear instability, i.e. Theorem \ref{ThmNonlinear}.
+Section \ref{SectProofNonLinear} is to prove the nonlinear instability, i.e. Theorem \ref{ThmNonlinear}.